npge/npge/README.md

 #### Input file: table of genomes

-Create file of the form:
+Create file `genomes.tsv` of the form:

 ```
 all:embl:CP003176 BRUAO chr1 c Brucella abortus A13334 chr 1